eclipse-archived/ceylon-lang.org/documentation/1.3/tour/functions.md

     print(max);
 -->
+    Float max
-    Float max = measurements.fold(0.0)
+        = measurements.fold(0.0)
             ((Float max, Float num) {
+                value tooBig = num > max;
+                if (tooBig) {
+                    return num;
+                }
+                else {
-                return num>max then num else max;
+                    return max;
+                }
             });

-Note that it's quite difficult to come up with a good way to format anonymous functions with blocks, so it's usually better to just give the function a name and use it by reference.
+Note that it can sometimes be a bit tricky to come up with a good way to format anonymous functions with blocks in a readable way, so it's often better to just give the function a name and use it by reference.

+### Tip

+You're probably thinking that, since `map()`, `filter()` are so powerful (and so popular in other languages), that we must use `map()` and `filter()` together with anonymous functions _all the time_ in Ceylon.
+Actually, we use them a little less often than you might expect!
+The reason is that we very often use [comprehensions](../comprehensions) instead.

 ## Anonymous function parameter type inference